shahraj81/aida/tools/resolve-queries/README.md

 Please refer to http://www.cpan.org/modules/INSTALL.html for a guide on how to install a Perl module.

+In order to run SPARQL queries you may need to install Apache Jena.
+Please refer to https://jena.apache.org for downloading Apache Jena.

 ## Support files required for running the script(s)

 In order to run the above script(s), the following files are required: